AeneasChristodoulou/Improved-WLK-UI/README.md

 1. **Click the "👤 Speakers" button** in the web interface to open the speaker name editor
 2. **Add custom names** for each speaker ID (e.g., Speaker 1 → "Alice")
-3. **Save** your changes - names will persist for the duration of the server session
+3. **Save** your changes, names will persist for the duration of the server session
-4. **View in transcript** - speaker names will appear automatically in the live transcription
+4. **See it in action** - speaker names will appear automatically in the live transcription.
+No reload required!

 ## API Endpoints

-The enhanced server provides REST API endpoints for managing speaker names:
+The Improved WLK UI server provides REST API endpoints for managing speaker names:

 ### Get all speaker names